-Calvert Trust Kielder is an amazing place and if you have read about my previous stay there, then you will know why I love it so much and have returned to stay at The Straker Chalet.
-The last time we visited Calvert Trust it was mid-November and it was freezing.
-This time we were booked for March, but due to the extremely bad weather and heavy snow, the holiday was cancelled.
-The roads into Kielder were closed so there was no way of getting there.
-We were all disappointed that we weren’t able to go, but thankfully as it was at no fault of our own, Calvert Trust gave us a few dates to pick from to rearrange our stay.
-June was the new date and we were all excited to finally get there.
-The weather in June was a massive bonus compared to March.
-Although it would have been nice to see it in the snow.
+Calvert Kielder is a wonderful place.
+If you’ve read about my previous stay there, you’ll know why I love it so much.
+I returned to stay at The Straker Chalet.
+During our last visit in mid-November, it was freezing.
+This time, we had booked for March but our holiday was cancelled due to extremely bad weather and heavy snow, with Kielder’s roads closed.
+Although disappointed, Calvert Kielder gave us a few dates to pick from to rearrange our stay.
+We rescheduled for June and were excited to finally get there.
+The weather in June was a massive bonus compared to March, although it would have been nice to see it in the snow.

 The Straker Chalet

 We had previously stayed at The Bradbury Chalet which sleeps four people in two rooms.
 We absolutely loved it, but as there were five of us this time we booked the Straker.

 The Straker is the biggest chalet at Calvert Kielder with three bedrooms for up to six people.
 This was ideal for us.
 We booked directly with Calvert Kielder, but the last time we booked through Hoseasons.

 There was space outside the lodge for both our cars to park.
 We parked under the carport which I think is great for all weathers as it protects you from the rain when getting in and out of the car but also keeps the car from getting too hot when it’s sunny.

 There wasn’t enough space for my sister’s car under the carport but she was able to park right next to the lodge as well.

 The Straker is stunning both inside and outside.
 The surroundings and views of Kielder Water and Forest Park from the lodge are equally stunning.
 It’s beyond peaceful.